 Unfortunately, WordPress visitor tracking through MonsterInsights is only available in the «Pro» version of the plugin.
 However, the information that is available from the Pro version is visible right when you first log into WordPress.

-Is there a Free Alternative?
+Is there a Free Alternative to Add Visitor Stats in WordPress?

 There’s no doubt that MonsterInsights is packed full of useful information regarding analytical stats.
 However, a large portion of the information is available simply by adding the Google Analytics Dashboard for WP plugin to your site.

 It’s a free alternative that has much of the same information.
 And in some instances, it’s far more flexible than MonsterInsights.
-For example, I can use a drop down to select more detailed visitor stats from the dashboard in WordPress.
+For example, I can use a drop-down to select more detailed visitor stats from the dashboard in WordPress.

 Being able to see visitor stats from the dashboard in WordPress streamlines development.
 Instead of changing tabs or signing in and out of Google Analytics directly, vital information is visible from your site.